-The small-seeded type has a seed size which averages 40 grams or less per 1,000 seeds.
-Seed coat colours range from clear to green, tan, brown, grey, blotched purple, or black.
-The cotyledons can be yellow, red, or green.
-The different combinations of seed coat and cotyledon colours determine specific market classes preferred by consumers.
+Seed coat colours range from clear to green, tan, brown, grey, blotched green and black, or black.
+Cotyledons may be yellow, red, or green, with various combinations of seed coat and cotyledon colours determining specific market classes.

-Green Varieties: typically have yellow cotyledons with green seed coats and are described as large, medium, and small.
-About 75 per cent of the green lentils are large-seeded and about 20 per cent are classified as small greens.
-Green lentil is mostly sold as whole seed.
-Most of the large green varieties require early seeding because they are relatively late maturing and indeterminate.
-They produce tall plants which can be prone to lodging, and are susceptible to botrytis (grey mould) infestations in high rainfall areas.
+Varieties typically have yellow cotyledons with green seed coats and seed size is described as large, medium, and small.
+About 75 per cent of the green lentils are large-seeded and about 25 per cent are classified as small greens.
+Green lentil is consumed as whole seed.
+Most large green varieties require early seeding because of their relatively late maturing, indeterminate growth habit.
+The tall stature of these varieties can make them prone to lodging, and susceptible to botrytis (grey mould) and sclerotinia (white mould) infection in high moisture conditions.